isomerpages/moh-agewellsg/pages/Active Ageing.md

 AACs will also offer more opportunities for seniors to volunteer, keeping them active, purposeful and involved in their community.

 Sign up as a [Silver Generation Volunteer](https://for.sg/aac-volunteer-application) today!

-We will also scale up the number of AACs from 154 today so that nearly all seniors will have an AAC near their homes

-To further improve accessibility, we will leverage community spaces beyond the AAC premises, such as co-using Residents’ Networks (RN).

 ![](/images/aaclogo.PNG)